qiskit-community/qiskit-alt/README.md

 This package is developed in a virtual environment.
 The following instructions assume you are using a virtual environment.
 But, this is not necessary.
 Nor is it necessary to install `qiskit_alt` in editable mode.

+* The installation is interactive.
+To disable questions see the section on environment variables in [`julia_project`](https://github.com/jlapeyre/julia_project).

 * Clone this repository (qiskit_alt) with git and cd to the top level.

 * You may allow `qiskit_alt` to download and install Julia for you, using [`jill.py`](https://github.com/johnnychen94/jill.py).